melisadigiacomo/covid-19_cases_deaths/README.md

 # Cases vs deaths in different countries

 It is observed how the plot started with cases lower than 20k but many deaths attributed to COVID-19.
-By the end of 2021 and begining of 2022, values are below 100 and in some countries near 0 in y-axis showing the high contagiousness of the Omicron variant circulating and causing many cases and the good effectiveness of the vaccines reducing significantly the deaths.
+By the end of 2021 and begining of 2022, values in the y-axis are below 100 and in some countries near 0 showing the high contagiousness of the Omicron variant circulating and causing many cases and the good effectiveness of the vaccines reducing significantly the deaths.
 It is also noticed that COVID-19 arrived first in Europe or North America countries.
 Besides, the countries in opposite hemispheres show different behaviors in the coldest or warmest months.
 For example, Argentina shows the highest number of cases in May - June 2021, while northern countries such as United Kingdom or the United States show the highest in December 2020 and January 2021.

 ![covid](images/covid.gif)